Cargo Theft and Protecting Your Shipment

 What Kinds of Cargo Are at Risk of Theft?

 When it comes to cargo theft, the thieves aren’t too picky.
-However, the top types of cargo that these pirates target the most are: food and drink products, pharmaceuticals, and electronics.
+However, the most cargo types targeted by these pirates are food and drink products, pharmaceuticals, and electronics.

 Additionally, certain areas of the nation have higher cargo theft rates than others.
-According to Food Logistics, areas like Tennessee and Illinois have large amounts of storage and warehousing, making them good environments for theft.
+According to Food Logistics, places like Tennessee and Illinois have large amounts of storage and warehousing, making them suitable environments for theft.
 In states with ports like California, Florida, Georgia, New Jersey, and Texas, there is more volume of products in transit for thieves to target.
-In fact, Houston is one of the country’s top regions for exports, leaving the door open for fraud.
+Houston is one of the country’s top export regions, leaving the door open for fraud.
 Many of these states also ship the most targeted types of cargo frequently.

 Protecting Your Shipment From Cargo Theft

-As the shipper, there are a couple of things you could do to protect your shipment.
+As the shipper, you could do a couple of things to protect your shipment.
 Two key ways to protect your shipment from cargo theft are getting the right insurance coverage and filing a freight claim in the event of theft.
 Here’s how each can help you mitigate supply chain disruptions and keep your shipping processes running smoothly.

 Getting the Right Coverage

-It’s vital to know the key differences between carrier liability and freight insurance policies.
+Knowing the critical differences between carrier liability and freight insurance policies is vital.
 Carrier liability refers to what the carrier is responsible for covering.
-Freight insurance provides additional coverage above and beyond the carrier’s default protection policy or limited liability coverage and can offer protection for the full value of your shipment as opposed to simple carrier liability policies.
+Freight insurance provides additional coverage above and beyond the carrier’s default protection policy or limited liability coverage.
+It can offer protection for the full value of your shipment as opposed to simple carrier liability policies.